EHMD28/kingdom-kards/Rules.md

 # Kingdom Kards Rules

 ## General
-Each player has their own deck of 52 standard player cards.
+Each player has their own deck of 52 standard playing cards.
 At the start of the game, each player will draw five cards from their deck.
 These cards are the starting hand.
 Each player also starts with 100 points.
 If a player's points reach zero at any point, then that player will be eliminated.